Special offer

 How do you know when to hire your first employee?

 Start by defining the potential duties and responsibilities of your first employee.
 Find tasks that your business needs to complete every week or upcoming projects that require the skill set of a new hire.
-Typically, when your list of ongoing and planned tasks sum up to 20 or more hours per week, consider bringing in your first employee.
+Typically, when your list of ongoing and planned tasks sum up to 20 or more hours per week, you could consider bringing in your first employee.

 Here are some other signs that it may be time to hire your first employee: